-The .375 H&H is perhaps the best cartridge for African lion when loaded with 270 through 300 grain bullets which expand quickly.
-Lion loads will also perform well on leopard.
+The .375 H&H is perhaps the best cartridge for African lions when loaded with 270 through 300-grain bullets which expand quickly.
+Lion loads will also perform well on leopards.

 While not considered an ideal elephant cartridge, the .375 will do the job if loaded with 300 or 350 grain solids, and the hunter places shots with precision.
 Woodleigh’s 350 grain solid has a good reputation for this application.

 Several other .375 cartridges have appeared in the last decade, but the H&H is still the best when feed reliability and worldwide ammunition availability are considered.

 Here some performance figures for factory .375 H&H ammunition: